glangsto/gr-detect_cc/README.md

 The Local Standard Time on the East Coast is UTC-5.
 So UTC=0 corresponds to 19:00 EST or 7 PM.
 The count rate increases signficantly at UTC=11, corrsponding to 6:00 AM EST.

-The source of these flash events is detected is uncertain.
+The source of these detected, flash, events is uncertain.
 They may be due to the Sun or some terrestrial sources, like airplanes flying through the beam of the telescope.

-The rarer, nightly, events may be due to cosmic-rays colliding with the Earth's atmosphere, creating radio flashes.
+The rarer, night-time, events may be due to cosmic-rays colliding with the Earth's atmosphere, creating radio flashes.